Coset Shaping: Constructions and Bounds: Coset shaping

-The parameters of this scheme in the notation of Fig.~\ref{fig:preshaping} are $n_s=2$, $R_{\textnormal{T}}=\nicefrac{1}{3}$, $\tilde{R}_{T}=1$, $R_{\textnormal{c}}=\nicefrac{1}{2}$, $R_{\textnormal{sh}}=\nicefrac{1}{3}$, $k_a=2$, $k_s=0$, $r_a=1$, $r_s=2$.
-Mapping of a codeword to PAM signals is illustrated in Fig. \ref{fig:TwoEx}a. \end{example} In this example, one of the a-bits is a redundant bit of a codeword.
+In Example~\ref{ex2}, one of the a-bits is a redundant bit of a codeword.
 Shaping for parity bits in the framework of DM shaping is discussed in \cite{bocherer2019probabilistic,lentner2025efficient}.
-In the case of our coset shaping, the extending shaping to parity bits does not require any modification of the scheme.
+In the case of our coset shaping, extending it to parity bits does not require any modification to the scheme.

-For higher transmission rates, message bits are mapped to sign bits, as demonstrated in the following example. \begin{example} Consider 4-PAM transmission, $R_{\textnormal{T}}=\nicefrac{2}{3}$, and the generator matrix~\eqref{shorient} of the $[6,5]$-code in the form
+For higher transmission rates, message bits are mapped to sign bits, as demonstrated in the following example. \begin{example} Consider 4-PAM transmission, $R_{\rm T}=\nicefrac{2}{3}$, and the generator matrix~\eqref{shorient} of the $[6,5]$-code in the form